-The pro forma consolidated statements of income for the year ended December 31, 2004 and the six months ended June 30, 2005 combines the respective statements of the Company and Speltz & Weis LLC as if the acquisition was consummated at the beginning of the period.
+The pro forma consolidated statements of income for the year ended December 31, 2004 and the nine months ended September 30, 2005 combines the respective statements of the Company and Speltz & Weis LLC as if the acquisition was consummated at the beginning of the period.

 These unaudited pro forma consolidated statements of income are based on the assumptions and adjustments as described in the accompanying notes and are based upon the purchase method of accounting.
-The Company is in the process of obtaining a third-party valuation of certain intangible assets; thus, the allocation of the purchase price is subject to refinement.
-The unaudited pro forma financial information should be read in conjunction with Speltz & Weis LLC's audited financial statements and notes thereto for the year ended December 31, 2004, as well as the Company's consolidated financial statements and notes thereto for the year ended December 31, 2004 and the six months ended June 30, 2005, which are included elsewhere in this prospectus.
+The unaudited pro forma financial information should be read in conjunction with Speltz & Weis LLC's audited financial statements and notes thereto for the year ended December 31, 2004, as well as the Company's consolidated financial statements and notes thereto for the year ended December 31, 2004 and the nine months ended September 30, 2005, which are included elsewhere in this prospectus.